 Debits or credits of a journal entry give you important information about the transactions and tell what you have and what you sell.
 The debits and credits should be equal for each journal entry.
-If the entries are not in balance, then you can not make a one-line journal entry.
+If the entries are not balanced, you can not make a one-line journal entry.

 What Is The Difference Between a Journal And a Ledger?

 Journals and ledgers record financial transactions.
-The other name of a journal is “book of first entry.’
+The other name of the journal is “book of first entry.’
 It records the transactions in chronological order.